Chapter 15:

 Moving quickly to Aesandoral, she gave her teammate a small tap on the hip before speaking up.

-“Who was that kid?”
+“Who was that guy?”
 Aesandoral asked.

-“I don’t know, but he doesn’t seem to give up.”
+“I don’t know, but he doesn’t seem to give up...”
 Sharzin replied, placing a hand over her chest as she remembered the radiant energy that saved her.

 “Oh great, Rionriv’s in a mood again,” Aesandoral whispered.
 “Here comes the thunder.”